jackpck/earning_transcript_agent/README.md

   one only need to load the langsmith environment variables before running `evaluations/eval.py`.
 As long as the function `evaluate()` is called, tracing is triggered and results can be assessed from the langsmith web UI

+## Instructions for deployment on AWS
+### I. Set up connection to EC2 instance
+1. Create key pair when launching a new EC2 instance.
+Save the `.pem` file in `~/.ssh`
+2. Change file permission: `chmod 400 ~/.ssh/my-key.pem`
+3. Login to AWS EC2 from terminal: `ssh -i ~/.ssh/my-key.pem ubuntu@<Public IPv4 address>`.
+   The Public IPv4 address can be found in the Details tab of the instance.

+### II.
+Set up repo and pull docker image
+1. Once logged in, git clone the repo
+2. To install docker:
+  - `sudo apt update`
+  - `sudo apt install docker.io -y`
+  - `sudo service docker start`
+3. Check if docker is installed properly: `docker info`
+4. Login to docker: `docker login`.
+This will prompt a confirmation code.
+Enter the code to the link `https://loging.docker.com/activate` to activate
+10. To grant EC2 permission to talk to the docker daemon, add user to the docker group by:
+  - `sudo usermod -aG docker $USER`
+  - and run `newgrp docker` right after.
+11. You should be able to pull from docker:`docker pull <dockerhub-username>/earning_call_agent:latest`

 ## Looking ahead for speedbumps
 - Langchain has relatively high latency due to abstraction.
 Therefore it is more suitable for prototyping